HydroModPy/HydroModPy/docs/readthedocs/source/seven-modes.rst

 Usage Modes
 ===========

-HydroModPy exposes a single :class:`~hydromodpy.Project` facade and seven supported usage modes.
+HydroModPy exposes a single :class:`~hydromodpy.project.Project` facade and seven supported usage modes.
 Every mode feeds the same pipeline.
 Only the construction layer differs.
 Pick the mode that matches your workflow:
 TOML for reproducible runs, Python for prototyping, notebook cells for